the-karanja/Restify-Laravel-Api/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications. -->

 ## Getting started
-1. To run and consume the restful api locally clone the following repository https://github.com/cafeway/Restify-Laravel-Api
+1. Clone the following repository https://github.com/cafeway/Restify-Laravel-Api
+   - Or run git clone https://github.com/cafeway/Restify-Laravel-Api

+## Install dependancies

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.